 If the jobs require a different set of skills or physical effort, such as construction versus office work, then you may be able to continue doing the office work while collecting benefits.
 However, like we mentioned before, those benefits may be scaled down to account for the additional income.

-What if you want to obtain a second job?
+What if I want to obtain a second job?

 What if I get a second job that pays ‘under the table’?

-Put simply, if you are collecting workers’ compensation benefits, you must report any additional income.
+Put simply, if you are collecting workers’ compensation benefits, you must report ALL additional income.
 In most cases, not reporting income will be considered insurance fraud.

 It’s not worth the risk.
 If the insurance company determines that you are collecting income and not reporting, your benefits can be taken away and legal action can be taken against you.